Home Energy Audit Costs Per Square Foot

 Keep in mind that these estimates are for the average home size.
 For smaller or larger homes, anticipate spending less or more, respectively.

-Unless you’re a trained professional, walking around in search of energy-wasting issues in your home can feel akin to walking aimlessly through a labyrinth.
+Unless you’re a trained professional, walking around in search of energy-wasting issues in your home can feel like walking aimlessly through a maze.

-Though you might be able to get away with a basic DIY energy audit by caulking your windows, doorways, and foundational cracks and searching for glaringly obvious culprits, it’s very much a trial-and-error type of project that will likely cost you more time and effort in the long-run without the energy savings you’d get with a comprehensive assessment.
+Though you can get away with a basic DIY energy audit by caulking your windows, doorways, and foundational cracks and searching for glaringly obvious culprits, it’s very much a trial-and-error type of project that will likely cost you more time and effort in the long run without the energy savings you’d get with a comprehensive assessment.

 We recommend you hire a local energy auditor to do the job.
 Your local pro will advise you on other local companies who can efficiently repair or replace issues in your home, helping you save the most on your energy bills.